voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 ### Hardware Acceleration

-Talking about rendering is impossible without talking about hardware acceleration and thus <abbr title="Graphics Processing Units">GPUs</abbr>; so let's do that real quick!
+Talking about rendering is impossible without talking about hardware acceleration and thus <a href="https://en.wikipedia.org/wiki/Graphics_processing_unit" title="Graphics Processing Units">GPUs</a>; so let's do that real quick!

 The primary purpose of a GPU is to calculate/compute/solve a *massive* number of highly similar problems[^embarassinglyparallel] "all at once", by splitting up large sets of data into smaller groups, which are then worked thru by a large number of tiny processing units[^gpumanycores].

+[Historically](https://en.wikipedia.org/wiki/Graphics_processing_unit#History),
+the problem in question was mainly vertex transformation and [rasterization](https://en.wikipedia.org/wiki/Rasterisation) (and later fragment processing) of triangles via GPUs on [dedicated graphics cards](https://en.wikipedia.org/wiki/Graphics_card).
+These days, they're much more general purpose and used for [quite a lot of things](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units#Applications), not just rendering and gaming.

+More often than you'd expect, they're also combined/situated with the CPU on the same chip, especially on mobile/laptop devices, as iGPU!

 {% info_notice() %}
-[Historically](https://en.wikipedia.org/wiki/Graphics_processing_unit#History),
-the problem in question was mainly vertex transformation and [rasterization](https://en.wikipedia.org/wiki/Rasterisation) (and later fragment processing) of triangles via GPUs on dedicated [graphics cards](https://en.wikipedia.org/wiki/Graphics_card).

-These days GPUs are much more [general purpose](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) and are used in so many applications that we won't bother listing them here.
+If you need statistics on what kind of hardware, and not just the GPU, the average user has installed in their system, please refer to the [Steam Hardware & Software Survey](https://store.steampowered.com/hwsurvey) and the [GPUinfo Hardware Databases](https://www.gpuinfo.org/).
 {% end %}

-To hopefully nobodies surprise, rendering voxels is *such* a massively parallel process, that *not* using GPUs would be very (very) silly!
+With that said, to hopefully nobodies surprise, rendering voxels is *such* a massively parallel process, that *not* using GPUs would be very (very) silly!

 How do we gain access to the awesome processing power of GPUs?
 Well...